Pucadopr/CheXNet-Model-Compression/README.md

-# Melanoma-Prediction-App
+# ChexNet Model Compression

-This app is a melanoma detection application/model trainer.
+This app is a pneumonia detection application/model trainer.
 Dataset used for training is the [ISIC Archive](https://www.isic-archive.com/#!/topWithHeader/onlyHeaderTop/gallery?filter=%5B%5D) provided by ISIC (International Skin Imaging Collaboration).

 ##  Model Performance